 HOW I DO IT

 I begin with intuitive mark-making and experimentation exploring the rhythms of nature and building up layers of paint.
+Recollections of personal experiences just seem to follow.
 Eventually the painting lets me in and I become driven to respond naturally to what evolves over time, nurturing the process and trusting the outcome…much as nature does.

 WHY I DO IT

-I fully believe in the power of paintings to make us feel more deeply.
-We can feel relaxed, energised, uplifted and feel an integrated part of nature.
+I fully believe in the power of the painting process to relate to and connect with a deeper experience and a richer sense of self.
+A painting that evokes memory and imagination can help us feel relaxed, energised, uplifted and connected.
 It is no small thing to recognise we are a part of something bigger than ourselves, something to value, to take pride in and to care for.